 Travel Report: Suzhou Canal Cruise, China.

 December 2018.
 If you’re looking to do a canal cruise in Suzhou there are an abundance of routes and operators to choose from.
-During the summertime you better book in advance, as the canals get bombarded and queues snake down the street as far as the eye can see.
-Luckily I was spared all of that, as my Suzhou visit came over Christmas when grey skies and the biting cold didn’t exactly inspire people to get out onto the water.
+During the summertime you better book in advance, as the canals here get bombarded and queues snake down the street as far as the eye can see.
+Luckily I was spared all of that.
+After all, my Suzhou visit came over Christmas when grey skies and the biting cold didn’t exactly inspire people to get out onto the water.

-In the end I was simply able to walk right up to the ticket counter on Shantang Street and grab a 70RMB ticket (£8/€8.95/$10.20) for a short, thirty-minute loop.
+December 2018.
+In the end I was simply able to walk right up to the ticket counter on Shantang Street and grab a 70RMB ticket (£8/€8.95/$10.20) for a short, thirty minute loop.

 December 2018.
-Cruises from the Shantang Street pier leave every twenty minutes, or so they say.
-But with only three people on the entire boat, our captain made us hang about a bit in order to squeeze in a few more customers.
-But nobody was up for it, so off we chugged down the Shantang River past the crumbly old townhouses.
+Cruises from the Shantang Street pier leave every twenty minutes… or so they say.
+However, with only three people on the entire boat, our captain made us hang about for a while to try and squeeze in a few more customers.
+Finally, it was clear that nobody else was up for it.
+Hence our captain fired up the engine and off we chugged down the Shantang River past a series of crumbly old townhouses.

 December 2018.
-Suzhou’s network of pretty canals form what is possibly the most beautiful section of China’s Grand Canal.
-This is the longest and not to mention oldest canal in the world, which runs a staggering 1,776 kilometers from Beijing in the north through five provinces to the city of Hangzhou in the south.
+Suzhou’s network of pretty waterways form what is possibly the most beautiful section of China’s Grand Canal.
+This is the longest and not to mention oldest canal in the world.
+It runs a staggering 1,776 kilometres from Beijing in the north through five provinces to the city of Hangzhou in the south.

 December 2018.
 Despite the dreary weather conditions, I think a winter cruise is probably far better than a summer experience.
-The canals looked quite spectral that day and I had the boat more or less to myself.
-This somewhat eerie tunnel served as a sort of slideshow of Suzhou’s most famed attractions.
+The canals looked wonderfully spectral that day and, moreover, I had the boat more or less to myself.
+This somewhat eerie tunnel served as a slideshow of Suzhou’s most famed attractions.

 December 2018.
-At a mere half an hour I took one of the shortest canal cruises available, But there are all manner of tours possible, from hour-long city routes to 2-3 hour expeditions and day cruises on larger vessels with dinner and entertainment thrown in.
-To see what the more reputable, high-end companies offer, take a look at Viator and Top China Travel.
-It’s even possible to cruise between cities, check out Travel China Guide.
+At a brisk half an hour, I took one of the shortest canal cruises available.
+There are also 1 hour city routes and 2-3 hour expeditions and day cruises on larger vessels.
+Some of these even have dinner and entertainment thrown in.
+To see what the more reputable, high end companies offer, take a look at Viator and Top China Travel.
+It’s even possible to cruise between cities, check out Travel China Guide for more on that.
 Otherwise, just wander the streets and grab a boat that takes your fancy.